 HAVASU FALLS DOS AND DON’TS: TIPS FOR A SUCCESSFUL HIKE

-Havasu Falls (officially known as Havasupai) in Arizona is an absolutely magical backpacking destination with waterfalls and some of the bluest, dreamy water you’ll ever see.
-In order to maximize your fun, as well as to ensure you are a mindful, respectful visitor, it’s important to prepare for your hike to Havasu Falls by understanding the land and its people.
+Havasu Falls (officially known as Havasupai) in Arizona is an absolutely magical backpacking destination with waterfalls and some of the bluest, dreamiest water you’ll ever see.
+In order to maximize your fun as well as to ensure you are a mindful, respectful visitor, it’s important to prepare for your hike to Havasu Falls by understanding the land and its people.

 Havasu Falls is on Havasupai tribal land.
 Havasupai means “people of the blue-green water,” for obvious reasons.
 It’s their choice to welcome visitors onto the land, and it supports their community.
 So out of respect for the land and the Havasupai tribe, there are just a few simple rules that will ensure you, your friends, and future generations get to enjoy this majestic place.

-Here’s a full list of dos and don’ts to complement our other Havasu Falls posts.
+Here’s a full list of dos and don’ts for a successful Havasupai camping trip to complement our other Havasu Falls posts.